aaronhumerickhouse/farm_compare/Selenium Execution Strategy.md

 The benefit of a SaaS service is simple.
 Servers do not have to be maintained in order to execute tests; it's very easy to use hundreds of different configurations.
 Unfortunately, I wasn't able to compare Sauce Labs and BrowserStack side by side.
 The detriment is that testing requires a lot more time which has to be paid for, whether it be monetary, slow throughput, or a bigger disruption in the development cycle.

 The decision between using a SaaS service for running Selenium tests in parallel and creating your own server farm really depends on the organization.
-If throughput is your first priority, then Jenkins or Selenium Grid 2 are a great options, but if adding more infrastructure is a nightmare, it's a lot easier to hand off to BrowserStack or Sauce Labs.
+If throughput is your first priority, then Jenkins or Selenium Grid 2 are great options, but if adding more infrastructure is a nightmare, it's a lot easier to hand off to BrowserStack or Sauce Labs.

 To see the results, logs, and source code, view it on [Git Hub](http://github.com/aaronhumerickhouse/farm_compare)